top of page

 Title: The Rising | Watercolour & Gauche on Paper | 56cm x76cm

-Title: Sisters of the Hinterland | Watercolour on Paper | 56cm x 76cm
+Title: Three Sisters of Self (Day) | Watercolour on Paper | 56cm x 76cm

-Title: Sisters of the Spring Mother | Watercolour on Paper | 56cm x 76cm
+Title: Three Sisters of Self (Night) | Watercolour on Paper | 56cm x 76cm

 Title: Mother Within | Watercolour & Gauche on Paper | 56cm x 76cm